atrick/swift-evolution/proposals/nnnn-implicit-raw-bitwise-conversion.md

     readBytes(&intArray)
     writeBytes(&intArray)

-Implicit casts from trivial collection elements, will continue to be supported without a warning:
+Implicit casts from bitwise copyable array elements, will continue to be supported without a warning:

     var byteArray: [UInt8] = [0]
     readBytes(&byteArray)